spring1843/go-dsa/graph/README.md

     (A)	       (B)	 (C)  	      (D)
 ```

-An entire branch of mathematics named graph theory is dedicated to the study of graphs.
-Here are some essential graph concepts that are important to remember:
+Graph theory a branch of mathematics is dedicated to study of graphs.
+Here are some essential graph concepts to remember:

 * **Directed Acyclic Graph - DAG**: A directed graph with no cycles
 * **Connected Graph**: There is a path between any two vertices
 * **Minimum Spanning Tree**: Subset of edges in an undirected, edge-weighted, and connected graph that connects all the vertices at the lowest cost

 ## Implementation

-Graphs are commonly represented using either an adjacency matrix or an adjacency list.
+Graphs are commonly represented using an adjacency matrix or an adjacency list.

 * **Adjacency Matrix**: Faster look-up times and more suitable for dense graphs
 * **Adjacency List**: More space efficient, suitable for graphs with fewer edges